denten-books/plain-text/0-intro.md

 literary study."
 The verb (to scythe) and the adjective (verdant) create an unexpected transference of new qualities not present in the original image (intellectual field).
 These new qualities "overdetermine" the metaphor, exposing its conceit.
-The reader can discover "intellectual fields" for what they are: habituated metaphors, neither natural nor self-apparent.
+The reader discovers "intellectual fields" for what they
+are: habituated metaphors, neither natural nor self-apparent.
 The metaphor is made strange again through purposeful defamiliarization.
 To take the technique to its logical conclusion, a writer could depict several fictional characters in the act of scything a field of grass while discussing the relative merits of structuralism: a discussion about the field on a field.
 Such literary artifice would make actual the implied connections between a field of grass and a field of ideas.
 The writer now shows what was merely told before.
 The technique of defamiliarization finally renews the figure: discarding hardened clichés while suggesting novel linkages between constituent concepts: intellectual chaff, leaves of mental grass, the combines of thought.

-When pursuing estrangement the author "lays bare" and "makes obvious" the metaphor by drawing attention to its inner dynamics.
+When pursuing scholarly estrangement the author "lays bare" and "makes obvious" the metaphor by drawing attention to its inner dynamics.
 Metaphors, as Lakoff and Johnson famously argued, do more than decorate---they structure everyday human activity.
 The metaphor shapes one system of conceptual relationships in terms of another.
-For example, the military image of "fortification defence" implies a conceptual system structuring the "defence of an argument."
-When defending the argument, a speaker therefore may act in a way that resembles combat.
+For example, the military image of "fortification defense" implies a conceptual system structuring the "defense of an argument."
+When actually defending the argument, a speaker guided by the metaphor acts in a way that resembles combat.
 A different metaphor could suggest a less combative mode of engagement between interlocutors [@lakoff_metaphors_1980, 3-14].

 The Russian formalists of the early twentieth century understood estrangement as a matter of everyday practice, beyond linguistic analysis.
 Shklovsky and his fellow travellers were concerned with the automatization of human experience, a process by which metaphors lose their evocative power through repeated use.
 Such metaphors become mere machines that convey meaning, and, when habituated, disappear from view.
-According to the Kantian view, in vogue in Russia at the time, a reasoned being should proceed through life with the assumption of personal free will, structuring one's own experiences according to the principles of self-directed action.
+According to Kantian views on the free will, in vogue in Russia at the time, a reasoned being should proceed through life with the assumption of personal autonomy, structuring one's own experiences according to the principles of self-directed action.
 The habituated metaphor instead guides action from without and furtively.
 It is given rather than understood.
 Estrangement emerges therefore as a model of human liberation.
-It frees thought from the tyranny of automatism [@shklovksy_sborniki_1917,
+It frees thought from the tyranny of automatism [@shklovksy_sborniki_1917, @shklovsky_hod_1923, @boym_estrangement_1996,
-@shklovsky_hod_1923, @boym_estrangement_1996, @holquist_minding_2005].
-By
-laying bare the mechanisms of the implicit metaphor, we are thus able to recover agency lost to the blind mechanization of thought.
-Through estrangement readers discover the principles governing their actions: free to accept some parts of the conceptual transference (the intellectual field *is* "verdant"!) and to reject others (but let us not "use combines" to "harvest" it).
+@holquist_minding_2005].
+By laying bare the mechanisms of the implicit metaphor, we are thus able to recover agency lost to the blind mechanization of thought.
+Through defamiliarization readers discover the principles behind their actions: free to accept some parts of the conceptual transference (the intellectual field *is* "verdant"!) and to reject others (but let us not "use combines" to "harvest" it).

 Our challenge today is to uproot ourselves from the comfort that rapidly descends on the dwellings of our intellectual life.
 Dulling the senses,